ibi-group/otp-middleware/docs/trip-monitoring.md

 # Trip Monitoring

-This file provides an overview of the trip monitoring functionality.
-Trip monitoring lets users save a trip from a search in OTP and receive any real-time updates such as delays and alerts.
-Trips saved by users can be retrieved at a later point for viewing/editing.
+Trip monitoring lets users save an itinerary searched in OTP and receive any real-time updates such as delays and alerts regarding that itinerary.
+Users can retrieve monitored trips at a later point for viewing/editing.

 ## Shortcuts to Configuration Items